-Shingles is caused by the reactivation of the varicella-zoster virus, the virus that causes chickenpox.
+What causes shingles?Shingles is caused when the chickenpox virus is reactivated.
 After a person has had chickenpox, the virus lies dormant in certain nerves for many years.
-Herpes zoster is more common in people with weakened immune systems, and in people over the age of 50.
+Shingles is more common in people with weakened immune systems, and in people over the age of 50.

-Skin sensitivity, tingling, itching, and/or pain in the area of the skin before the rash appears
+- Skin sensitivity, tingling, itching, and/or pain in the area of the skin before the rash appears

 Other early symptoms of shingles may include: